3rd Transportation Brigade (Expeditionary)

 The 3rd Transportation Brigade (Expeditionary) was activated on June 27, 2015 at Fort Belvoir, Virginia becoming the first watercraft brigade in the Army Reserve.

 The brigade carries on the lineage of the 22nd Railway Grand Division, as it was first known in 1941.
 It was re-designated the 3rd Transportation Command in 1969 and subsequently as the 3rd Transportation Brigade in 1972.
 It further went through another name change in 1994 to the 3rd Transportation Agency.

 Their current mission is to use watercraft to manage seaports and waterways and to provide help to local authorities and Homeland Security during disasters.

+In 2025, the USAR changed the mission to joint logistics over-the-shore (JLOTS) maritime support.
+The 3rd TB(X) has been focusing on port opening and watercraft training as a part of this mission.

+Organization

+The brigade is a subordinate unit of the 316th Expeditionary Sustainment Command.
+As of January 2026 the group consists of the following units: